By: Laura Platt, Daley Mohan Groble. P.C.

 - Retain biometric information only so long as needed.

-Heather R. Adams and Laura Platt are both members of the Daley Mohan Groble Labor and Employment Practice Group.
+Laura Platt is a member of the Daley Mohan Groble Labor and Employment Practice Group.
 Daley Mohan Groble helps businesses navigate the increasingly complex workplace regulations that impact employer/employee relationships.
 DMG is proud to represent clients in defense of employment related claims under employment legislation such as Title VII, ADA, ADEA, FMLA, FLSA and FRSA, the defense of Whistleblower claims, employment and executive compensation agreements, and internal investigations into workplace harassment, discrimination, and retaliation.

 ©2017 Daley Mohan Groble, P.C.
 This Update is provided for informational purposes only.
 It is not intended as legal advice nor does it create an attorney/client relationship between Daley Mohan Groble and any readers or recipients.
 Readers should consult counsel of their own choosing to discuss how these matters relate to their individual circumstances.